"Grey mouse" denies secret dealings in Austria scandal

 Described by one acquaintance as a "grey mouse", Rathgeber is a farmer's daughter who worked her way up to become budget and finance manager for Salzburg province.

-Rathgeber's employers sacked her late last year and accused her of covertly borrowing 1.8 billion euros ($2.4 billion) over the last decade to run a shadow financial portfolio.
+Rathgeber's employers sacked her late last year and accused her of covertly borrowing 1.8 billion euros over the last decade to run a shadow financial portfolio.

 Austria's white-collar crimes unit said it is investigating Rathgeber, her suspended supervisor Eduard Paulus, and a colleague on suspicion of breach of trust.
 Rathgeber and the colleague also face an abuse of office inquiry.